jake-knerr/cogent/README.md

 Child components can read state used higher up in the component hierarchy, but the notification of the state change should flow downwards to each interested component in a top-down manner.
 This ensures that parent components react to changes before their children.

-#### Child components can mutate state managed higher up in the component hierarchy by calling callbacks passed to them by parent components or by using a global singleton "lift" service.
+#### Child components can mutate state managed higher up in the component hierarchy by calling callbacks passed to them by the state's managing components or by using a global singleton "lift" service.

 This is referred to as "lifting state up".
 See below for more information on a lift service.

+### Lift Service

+A lift service is accessible to all components in the application and can be used by any component to lift state up and make it accessible to other components.
+Also, the lift service can be used to send notifications to other components in a top-down manner when the state changes.
+Also, a lift service can be a way for a component to hang behavior that can be used by other components.

 ### API